s6208070/zero-waste-project/README.md

 # 18-19/5/2021 Changes by Mok
 1. Frontend of Search, GarbageData, and AddData are most likely done. yay!
 2. Website frontend is done

+## 19/5/2021 - Website part is done, only app frontend left